-The USS Antietam was one of 24 carriers built as part of the Essex class.
+The USS Antietam was one of 24 carriers constructed as part of the Essex class.
 This was the largest class of carriers in terms of the number of vessels in it.
 There were short-hull and long-hull Essex carriers, and Antietam belonged to the latter with a length of 888 feet.

-Although the Essex ships were crucial for the navy’s operations in World War II, the Antietam was built and commissioned too late to see active duty in that war.
+Although the Essex ships were crucial for the Navy’s operations in World War II, the Antietam was built and commissioned too late to see active duty in that war.
 She was commissioned under the command of Captain James R. Tague in January of 1945.

 Service and Deployment

-Although her career spanned a little less than two decades and began after World War II, the USS Antietam saw plenty of active, wartime duty.
-After shakedown in the Caribbean, she was deployed in the Pacific Ocean, heading to Japan and arriving just after surrender occurred and the war ended.
+Although her career spanned a little less than two decades and began after World War II, the USS Antietam saw plenty of active wartime duty.
+After shakedown in the Caribbean, she deployed in the Pacific Ocean, heading to Japan and arriving just after surrender occurred and the war ended.

 She was deployed with Task Force 77 for six months.
-During this period she was active in her only combat duty, four cruises that earned the ship two combat stars.
-The aircraft missions that launched from the USS Antietam supported the United Nations against aggressions from North Korea.
+During this period, she was active in her only combat duty, four cruises that earned the ship two combat stars.
+Aircraft missions launched from the USS Antietam supported the United Nations against aggression from North Korea.

 She was important in testing this kind of deck with aircraft takeoffs and landings.
 After this, she was stationed at Quonset Point in Rhode Island and in 1953 was re-designated once again, this time as an antisubmarine warfare support aircraft carrier.

-Later that year the USS Antietam was sent to Mayport, Florida where she became a training vessel.
+Later that year, the USS Antietam was sent to Mayport, Florida, to become a training vessel.
 Her remaining active years were as a training vessel in Pensacola.
-In 1962 Antietam was sent back to Philadelphia where she was decommissioned for the final time in 1974 and sold for scrap materials.
+In 1962 Antietam was sent back to Philadelphia, where she was decommissioned for the final time in 1974 and sold for scrap.

-Asbestos use on the USS Antietam
+How Was Asbestos Used on the USS Antietam?

-The USS Antietam had an illustrious career in active duty, peacetime trials, assisting U.S. citizens, and in training new pilots and sailors, but she also had a darker history.
+The USS Antietam had an illustrious career in active duty, peacetime trials, assisting U.S. citizens, and training new pilots and sailors, but she also had a darker history.
 As with other aircraft carriers and U.S. Navy vessels of other types, she was constructed, refitted, and repaired with asbestos-containing materials.

-As insulation, it was used especially heavily in boiler and engine rooms, around pipes, in turbines and in and around pumps.
-Gaskets, seals, ceiling and flooring materials, and fireproof and safety gear were also likely to have contained asbestos aboard the USS Antietam.
+As insulation, it was used especially heavily in boiler and engine rooms, around pipes, in turbines, and in and around pumps, gaskets, and seals.
+Ceiling and flooring materials and fireproof and safety gear were also likely to have contained asbestos aboard the USS Antietam.

 Exposure and Illness in Veterans

-Any U.S. Navy Veterans serving aboard the USS Antietam were at risk of being exposed to asbestos.
-That exposure means inhaling the loose fibers of the material, which lodges in body tissues causing damage that can lead to serious illnesses decades later: mesothelioma, lung cancer, and asbestosis, or asbestos lung scarring.
+Any U.S. Navy Veterans serving aboard the USS Antietam were at risk of asbestos exposure.
+Inhaling the loose fibers of the material, which lodge in body tissues, causes damage that can lead to serious illnesses decades later: mesothelioma, lung cancer, asbestosis, or asbestos lung scarring.

-If you served on the Antietam or another U.S. Navy ship during a time when asbestos was used on board, you could be at risk for developing an asbestos-related condition.
+If you served on the Antietam or another U.S. Navy ship during a time when asbestos was used onboard, you could be at risk for developing an asbestos-related condition.
 It is important to be screened for these illnesses as soon as possible, as early diagnosis will give you a better prognosis and more effective treatments.